-As long as I could remember—before I even knew about NoFap—I’ve had a serious sleeping disorder called sleep apnea.
+As long as I could remember—before I even knew about the NoFap challenge—I’ve had a serious sleeping disorder called sleep apnea.

 What I didn’t know back then was that I was using porn and masturbation to keep my insomnia and sleep disorder at bay.

-So, when I started NoFap and took porn and masturbation out of the equation, I went through serious insomnia for the first month.
+So, when I started doing the NoFap challenge and took porn and masturbation out of the equation, I went through serious insomnia for the first month.
 It was hell!!

-I would just lie on the bed all hyped because of the extra energy from NoFap and won’t be able to go to sleep.
+I would just lie on the bed all hyped because of the extra energy from NoPMO and won’t be able to go to sleep.